Be a Partner in Clinical Research

-“We’ve found that certain racial or ethnic populations may or handle drugs in different ways.
+“We’ve found that certain racial or ethnic populations may To change a food or drug in the body into another form through chemical reactions. or handle drugs in different ways.
 Sometimes drugs are metabolized differently based on age, sex or even ethnicity,” Wood says.
 Having a variety of volunteers allows researchers to determine the proper treatments and doses for different types of people.

 If you’re thinking about participating in a clinical trial, members of the research team will talk with you about the details of the study; this is called informed consent.
 They’ll give you a document to sign that includes an overview of the study, such as its purpose, length, procedures, and who to contact for more information.